Top rated

 Only logged-in Which? members can view our recommendations in the table below.
 If you’re not yet a member, join Which? to get instant access.

-To help you find the perfect printer for you, see our expert pick of the best home printers.
+To help you find the perfect printer for you, see our expert pick of the best home printers, or our guide to the best 3D printers.

 While the best all-in-one printers featured above all offer excellent quality to suit all budgets, the three below do the exact opposite.